 ORGANOLEPTICS

-It is considered that it becomes more tasty and beneficial closer to winter and saves its properties during next 3 years.
+It is considered that it becomes more tasty and beneficial closer to winter and saves its properties during the next 3 years.